25 Best Podcasts Episodes Of All Time

 8) Resistance - "F Your Water Fountain"

-"F Your Water Fountain" is included in Spotify's list of best podcast episodes of 2021.
-In fact, it's opening the list and is considered the best episode of the year.
+"F Your Water Fountain" is considered one of the best podcast episodes of 2021 by Spotify themselves.
 Not surprisingly, it's also brought to us from the Gimlet Media, more specifically from the Resistance podcast.
 It talks about the iconic image of a Black teenager drinking from the "whites-only" water fountain.
 This podcast episode celebrates the daring people who "go up against the odds and look damn good doing it."

 9) 1619 - "The Birth of American Music"